caibirdme/hand-to-hand-optimize-go/README.md

 ### Conclusion

-In this article I just teach you how to use these tools to find the bottleneck in your system,can just cover the profile.Memory is also a very important aspect for optimizing your system.
+In this article I've just shown you how to use these tools to find the bottleneck in your system,and I just cover the profile.
+Memory is also a very important aspect for optimization.

+If you have problems welcome to open an issue